-Most of the time, seeing a wolf in person is not necessarily a good thing.
-Rare, for sure, but still a cause for concern.
-One of the best exceptions to this rule - and one of the greatest reasons for visiting Wyoming in the winter - is wolf watching in Yellowstone National Park.
-Yellowstone is home to many different wolf packs.
-Through the years, their dens and habits have been well-documented.
+Most of the time, seeing a wolf in person is terrifying and a cause for concern.
+One of the best exceptions to this rule - and one of the greatest reasons to visit Wyoming in the winter - is wolf watching in Yellowstone National Park.
+Home to many different packs, their dens and habits have been well-documented.
 As a result, it’s fairly easy to drive to specific parts of the park in order to view them.
-Learn more about the basics of wolf watching in Yellowstone below!

 When to Visit

 For the most part, wolf watching can be enjoyed just about any time of year.
 That doesn’t mean that you’re always guaranteed to see wolves in the park, though.
 Like many other animals, wolves tend to move from specific area to another during different parts of the year.
 Their migratory habits are largely influenced by elk activities, which is their largest source of food.
 Wolf packs tend to stay put for the longest period of time during the winter.
 The heavy snowfalls that occur between November and March make the perfect backdrop for wolf watching.
 Against a palette of white snow, wolves tend to stand out more, making them easier to spot.
 There’s a definite trade-off for visiting during winter, though, as temps can drop as low as -40 degrees Fahrenheit.
 Make sure to bundle up!

 Yellowstone is enormous, but most people agree that when it comes to wolf watching, the Lamar Valley is the prime spot.
 The valley, located in the northeast section of the park, is home to the Druid pack, but many other packs stop by to visit, too.